TalaoDAO/AltMe/README.md

 - The **User Interface (UI)** allows the holder to manage credentials and consent to transactions

 This modular design ensures both **compliance** and **interoperability** with EU digital identity infrastructure.

+Currently, the wallet is non-custodial, meaning users retain full control over their credentials and private keys.
+Those keys and credentials are stored securely on the device, ensuring privacy and security:
+- Keychain is used for iOS
+- AES encryption and SharedPreferences are used for Android.
+AES secret key is encrypted with RSA and RSA key is stored in KeyStore

 ---